SamDoesThings2/EARTH/README.md

 > “There is only one interaction in the universe: the elastic response of the complex scalar aether ψ to its own (3,1) trefoil Hopfion defects.”
 > — EARTH Unification Theorem, December 2025

+After every constant, every length, every number has been eaten by the braid, the **entire theory** reduces to **one single line** — no parameters, no coordinates, no fields, no dimensions, nothing.

+The equation that is the universe:

 ## The Theory in One Sentence

 Theorem 0 (proven)